ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/styles/README.md

 	Unless stylesheets are a part of some external library (like highlight.js), the recommended place to keep them is inside the <code>styles</code> directory in your plugin's folder.
 </info-box>

-Depending on the mode in which the editor is used (classic or inline), custom styles may be loaded by the plugin itself (this does not apply to target HTML pages, though) or they may require some additional handling by the developer who integrates CKEditor with his or her page.
+Depending on the mode in which the editor is used (classic or inline), custom styles may be loaded by the plugin itself (this does not apply to target HTML pages, though) or they may require some additional handling by the developer who integrates CKEditor 4 with their page.

 ## Classic Editor